 Every body is different, and figuring out what is most sustainable for you is part of the process.
 For special occasions like a vacation, it’s okay to tailor your macro approach based on what works best for you.

 Aiming for those green thumbs 360 days of the year is what will help you achieve your goals.
 Not hitting your macros for the other five days is insignificant in the big picture.
 So enjoy that vacation and come back refreshed and ready to hop back on the Macrostax wagon!
+Want to know how to track the vacation beverages you might be enjoying?
+Use our alcohol calculator below to calculate your drink and add it directly to your food log!

 Some of the links above are affiliate links, which may earn Macrostax a commission at no extra cost to you.